Kamalpur, Tripura

 Kamalpur is a town and a Nagar Panchayat in Dhalai District in the Indian state of Tripura around 93 km from the state capital Agartala.
 It is the largest Sub-divisional town in Dhalai District.

 Geography

-Kamalpur is a oldest & biggest Town of Dhalai District.
-It is situate in the bank of Dhalai river.
-It is mainly located between two hills : Atharamura Range & Longtorai Range at 24.19768°N 91.83487°E. & 16 meter above from the Mean Sea Level.
-The town share 53KM International border with neighbour country Bangladesh.
+Kamalpur is the oldest and biggest town of Dhalai District.
+It is situated on the bank of Dhalai river.
+It is mainly located between two hills: Atharamura Range & Longtorai Range at 24.19768°N 91.83487°E. & 16 meter above from the Mean Sea Level.
+The town share 53 km International border with neighbour country Bangladesh.

 Climate

-This place has a Tropical climate with hot and humid summers, a prolonged rainy season and warm winters.
+This place has a tropical climate with hot and humid summers, a prolonged rainy season and warm winters.
 Rains are frequent in March and April.
 Maximum temperatures in summers and winters are 36 degree and 28 degree Celsius respectively.
 The minimum temperatures in summers and winters are 17 degree and 5.3 degree Celsius respectively.